Saturday, December 28, 2024

 Modesty prevails in Thai massages and spas, so you will be asked to wear the light clothing provided before entering the water.
 This is an incredible way to relax and rejuvenate, and should you want to make a day of it, there are lovely tropical villas and jungle bungalows you can rent—and a restaurant on site for your overnight stay.
 Special package deals are available.

-Our hot spring soak put us in good physical condition to go kayaking at Ban Bor Thor and explore its lush mangrove forest and the stunning Pee Hua Toh Cave (with limestone stalactites, stalacmites and prehistoric cave paintings).
-Have lunch at the restaurant on the pier before or after you set off and refuel with yummy Thai lunch favorites: my pick was the fried, freshly caught fish.
+Our hot spring soak put us in good physical condition to go kayaking at Ban Bor Thor and explore its lush mangrove forest and the stunning Pee Hua Toh Cave (with limestone stalactites, stalagmites, and prehistoric cave paintings).
+Have lunch at the restaurant on the pier before or after you set off: my pick of dishes was the fried, freshly caught fish.

 On our final night in Rayavadee in Krabi, we enjoyed a memorable and picture-postcard-perfect sunset dinner at the famous Grotto overlooking Princess Beach.
 Perfectly cooked beef tenderloin with gigantic barbecued prawns competed with a technicolor view of Railay with its limestone peaks, superb Phra Nang Cave, and its charming little beach.
 When I posted a video of it on Instagram, a friend said, “It doesn’t look real.”
 I guess that’s a compliment?